tqtezos/minter-sdk/README.md

 ## Smart Contracts

 ### [Minter Collection](minter_collection)
-A smart contracts for FA2 collections.
+Customizable smart contracts for minting FA2 NFTs as collections.

 ### [English Auction](english_auction)
 An implementation of an English auction marketplace that allows users to initiate auctions of NFTs in either tez or FA2.
 There are